 History shows that it fluctuates between boom and bust periods in the economy with a lower middle class and the poor always suffering the effects most.
 For a brief time in the 20th century between FDR and Ronald Reagan, a middle class strengthened by powerful union action created a prosperous buffer between the richest and the poorest.
 Now that middle class is disappearing into the lower middle classes and poor.

-'90s, the era that continued into the Bush years, inspired the drastic Bush tax cut for the richest, and crashed in the great financial recession of 2007.
+At the same time, we are in a boom economy right now for the richest, a boom rivaling the one of Clinton's neo-liberal '90s, the era that continued into the Bush years, inspired the drastic Bush tax cut for the richest, and crashed in the great financial recession of 2007.
 While bailing out the big corporations and financial institutions, Obama extended those tax cuts, and Trump increased them.
 If we continue on this economic trajectory for the next 5 years, I expect the crash following this boom to be more devastating than the one in 2007.

+Wolff explains that capitalism is a threat to democracy as well as to economic stability.
 With the aid of tax-free organizations such as the American Legislative Exchange Council and the Chamber of Commerce, capitalists promote and finance voter-restrictive laws, gerrymandering, big money contributions to political campaigns, and lobbying.
 In switching to a view of capitalism as the cause of economic injustice, I do not excuse capitalists for their bad behavior, but I no longer look for solutions in reforming them.
 Instead, I will work for a transition away from capitalism to a new system.

 Wolff's solution to the problem of an ailing capitalism is to transition to "Workers Self Directed Enterprises" (WSDEs) In capitalist businesses, owners or shareholders sit on boards of directors and make all the decisions of the company.
 Workers in these business have no say in wages, production, or organization of the business, especially now